The surgical technologist will have several employment options:

 - Surgical Technology Instructor/Director

-In the past three years, graduates of the Surgical Technology certificate program have obtained employment on or after graduation.
-Resulting in a 78% placement rate.
+In the past three years, graduates of the Surgical Technology program have obtained employment on or after graduation.
+Resulting in a 87% placement rate.

-The Surgical Technology Certificate Program has experienced a 86% retention rate for all student entering the program within the past three years.
+The Surgical Technology Program has experienced a 80% retention rate for all student entering the program within the past three years.

-As part of the certificate program requirements, all students must sit for the Surgical Technology National Certification Exam.
-Below are the National Certification Exam pass rate statistics for 2014-2016:
+As part of the Surgical Technology program requirements, all students must sit for the National Certification Exam.
+Below are the National Certification Exam pass rate statistics for 2014-2017:

 - 2014 8/7=87.5%